newsworthy39/x509-inetd-superserver/README.md

  -m(ax clients to serve at the same time, default 5)

  -n(o CA validation, default off)

+ # Scripts and/or programs exit-codes and execution halting.
+  A note on execution-control of scripts and/or programs.
+When using the -f flag, the entire list is seen as one.
+If the first script return exit(>0) then it aborts the execution of the others.
+This can be used, to signal ownership.

+ Similarly, when using multiple-directories, almost the same applies.
+Several directories may be used, however when a file inside a directory, signals ownership the server skips forward to next directory and processes this.

  This software, comes with a client-side X509-implementation, using the above arguments, with a hostname. https://github.com/newsworthy39/X509-inetd-client